jameson68/cse15l-lab-reports/lab1.md

 ![Image](chatgpt ls-lat.jpg)

-* Also, here is the screenshot of the
+* Also, here is the screenshot of the list file is here.
 ![Image](command.jpg)

 * Also I tried to logout from the remote server by using Ctrl-D, and I tried the command of ls -lat, and found out that it will actually show my my file on my laptop instead of the lab server.